aws-samples/ecs-service-connect-yelb-sample-app/service-connect-blog-post.md

 ### Step 7: View Monitoring Metrics for Internal Load Balancer for Amazon ECS Service Connect

-Once the migration is complete, navigate to the [ECS Console](https://console.aws.amazon.com/ecs/v2/clusters) and verify all the services and tasks are in the `RUNNING` state.
+Once the migration is complete, navigate to the [Amazon ECS Console](https://console.aws.amazon.com/ecs/v2/clusters) and verify all the services and tasks are in the `RUNNING` state.
 This may take some time as the existing tasks will have to be stopped and the new tasks should come up as shown below:

 ![](images/services-example-1.png)